-This is a basic look at the Big Five Personality Traits and a quick comparison to the Myers Briggs Personality Type Indicator (MBTI).
+This is a basic look at the Big Five Personality Traits, also known as the Five Factor Model (FFM) and a quick comparison to the Myers Briggs Personality Type Indicator (MBTI).

-The big five personality traits, is a personality test model created to help companies find suitably productive people for particular job roles.
-It can be used by companies and individuals to help them select an appropriate career path for their temperament.
+The big five personality traits, or the five factor model is a personality test model created to help companies find suitably productive people for particular job roles.
+It can be used by companies in the selection process, and also by individuals to help them select an appropriate career path for their temperament.

-Some of the traits do indicate differences between the genders, with men and women scoring differently on the traits Agreeableness and Neuroticism.
+Some of the traits do indicate differences between the sexes, with men and women scoring differently on the traits Agreeableness and Neuroticism.

 The Big Five Personality Traits/Dimensions

-The openness trait relates to having an open mind, open to new ideas, with a strong interest in ideas, and seeking new experiences.
-It also covers imagination, adventurousness and creativity.
+The openness trait relates to having an open mind, open to new ideas and opportunities with a strong interest in abstraction, and seeking new experiences.
+It also covers imagination/creativity and adventurousness.
 Creative people have a strong interest in aesthetics and abstraction, abstract ideas and art.

 People who have high levels of openness tend to have many interests and passions.
 Plus people with high openness tend to require more variety in their job roles and life in general.
 People who have low openness tend to be more close minded and conventional, supports traditions.
 Plus they tend to have fewer interests and passions, and are more likely to be content repeating the same learned skill or job over and over.